isdk/templify.js/README.md

 ## Turn project into template

 Navigate to your project directory and mark the parts of the relevant files that need to be replaced with template placeholders using `{{VAR}}`.
 Then, run the `templify scan` command to initialize the template variable file.
-Note: The default template format is a simplified version of `jinja2`.

 For example, modify the `package.json` file as follows: